Arkady and Boris Strugatsky

 The brothers Arkady Strugatsky (28 August 1925 – 12 October 1991) and Boris Strugatsky (14 April 1933 – 19 November 2012) were Soviet and Russian science-fiction authors who collaborated through most of their careers.

 In the second half of the 1950s, military translator A. N. Strugatsky, with the assistance of journalist Lev Petrov and writer and intelligence officer Roman Kim, published the documentary novella Ashes of Bikini (journal versions in 1956 and 1957, book edition in 1958) and secured a position as an editor at Goslitizdat.
 B. N. Strugatsky, who worked at the Pulkovo Observatory, also harbored literary ambitions; according to legend, the brothers decided to write together on a bet.
-Between 1957 and 1959, Arkady and Boris Strugatsky wrote the novella The Land of Crimson Clouds and several short stories, which immediately attracted the attention of critics.
+Between 1957 and 1959, Arkady and Boris Strugatsky wrote the novella The Land of Crimson Clouds and several short stories, which immediately attracted attention.
 In 1964, the Strugatskys were admitted to the Union of Writers of the RSFSR.
 After years of experimentation, they developed a working method that involved not only joint discussion of ideas but also the oral rehearsal of every sentence.
 The writing process followed a detailed plan, which was developed in advance and discussed multiple times.

 Starting with works in the synthetic genre of adventure and scientific-technical fiction, the Strugatskys quickly transitioned to social prognostics and modeling in the form of "realistic fiction," with ideological content wrapped in a gripping plot.
 Most of their books explore the establishment of contact with alien intelligence, the question of the permissibility and justification of intervention or non-intervention in the natural evolution of civilizations of any type, and the study of various forms of utopia and dystopia.

 Significant attention in their work was devoted to the problem of the ideologization and de-ideologization of society and the role of culture in the state.
 In the first half of the 1960s, the Strugatskys created a unified fictional universe, conventionally called the Noon Universe, which serves as the setting for nearly a dozen novellas.
 The image of communism they constructed evolved toward permanent geopolitical and cosmic expansion and associated mechanisms of social control.
 Their exploration of various forms of utopia led the Strugatskys (starting with The Far Rainbow) to the conviction that humanity would inevitably split into unequal strata, not all of whose members are suitable or worthy of entering a bright future.
 The prospect of creating a biological civilization that radically reconstructs human nature and opposes technical culture also concerned the co-authors.
 From the 1980s, B. N. Strugatsky began to reassess their joint creative path in the context of liberalism and dissidence.